physcrf/utility/README.md

 need to choose the needed function by own hand.

 Therefore I just collect functions from multiple libraries into one single package for my own use.
-Some functions are also renamed to fit my convention.
+Some functions are also renamed or rewrapped to fit my convention.
+Also, there are some codes are written by my own.
 Right now, used libraries are
 - [Alexandria](https://common-lisp.net/project/alexandria/)
 - [serapeum](https://github.com/ruricolist/serapeum)
 - [uiop](https://common-lisp.net/project/asdf/uiop.html)